Andrewsarchus: Early history

-In the 1957, Zhou Mingzhen and colleagues recovered a mandible, a fragmentary maxilla and several isolated teeth from the Lushi Formation of Henan, China, which correlates to the Irdin Manha Formation.
+In 1957, Zhou Mingzhen and colleagues recovered a mandible, a fragmentary maxilla and several isolated teeth from the Lushi Formation of Henan, China, which correlates to the Irdin Manha Formation.
 The maxilla belonged to a skull that was crushed beyond recognition; it is likely from the same individual as the mandible.
 Zhou described it in 1959 as Paratriisodon henanensis, and assigned it to Arctocyonidae.
 He further classified it as part of the subfamily Triisodontinae (now the family Triisodontidae) based on close similarities of the molars and premolars to those of Triisodon.
 A second species, P. gigas, was named by Zhou and colleagues in 1973 for a molar also from the Lushi Formation.
 Three molars and an incisor from the Irdin Manha Formation were later referred to P. gigas.
 Comparisons between the two genera were drawn as far back as 1969, when Frederick Szalay suggested that they either evolved from the same arctocyonid ancestors or that they were an example of convergent evolution.
 Paratriisodon was first properly synonymised with Andrewsarchus by Leigh Van Valen in 1978, who did so without explanation.
 Regardless, their synonymy was upheld by Maureen O'Leary in 1998, based on similarities between the molars and premolars of the two genera and their comparable body sizes.